 These are a few of my favorite things!

-Snow sports and other outdoor winter activities are a great way to shake the winter doldrums with exposure to fresh air, exercise, and sunshine.
+Skiing, snowshoeing, sledding, skating, & snow tubing are great snow sports to shake the winter doldrums with exposure to fresh air, exercise, & sunshine.

 First Day Hike: 10 NYS Parks to Visit Jan.
 1

 Celebrate the New Year outdoors with a First Day Hike!
-Each one of these local New York State parks offers a guided hike on January 1st.
+Each of these local New York State parks offer a guided hike on January 1st.

 14 Hidden Places Around Rochester